Rotmistrz/Disc-access-planning-algorithms/README.md

 ## Disc Access Planning Algorithms

-An interesting project at university
+An interesting project at university.

+Created by Filip Markiewicz & Joanna Kokot